dojo/docs/developer/a11y-requirements.rst

 How to Test
 ~~~~~~~~~~~

 In order to completely test this requirement you will need to use Windows and turn on high contrast mode.
-The `Widgets and High Contast Mode <http://www.dojotoolkit.org/2007/03/30/widgets-and-high-contrast-mode>`_ post has instructions for enabling high contrast mode.
+The `Widgets and High Contrast Mode <http://www.dojotoolkit.org/2007/03/30/widgets-and-high-contrast-mode>`_ post has instructions for enabling high contrast mode.
 With high contrast mode turned on verify that all of the visual elements of the component can be seen and identified.
 Perform all actions associated with the component such as selection, focus, and activation and verify that all are visually identifiable.
 Note that browser provided focus indication is sufficient - you don't need to add additional styles to enhance focus.

 In High Contrast mode <img> elements will still be displayed.
 To confirm that text alternatives have been provided for <img> elements turn display of images off in the browser.
 Verify that an appropriate text alternative is provided for any images which are essential to the UI.